-The London Stock Exchange operates an order-driven system called SETS for FTSE 100, FTSE 250 and FTSE Small Cap constituents, and a quote-display system called SEAQ for fixed-interest securities and AIM securities.

-- 2. Less liquid stocks, listed on the main market, are traded on SETSqx, which combines a periodic auction book along with quote-driven market making. - 3.
-UK government bonds are known as 'gilts', and the Debt Management Office is the department of the Treasury responsible for gilt issuance, usually via an auction. - 4.
+- The London Stock Exchange operates an order-driven system called SETS for FTSE 100, FTSE 250 and FTSE Small Cap constituents, and a quote-display system called SEAQ for fixed-interest securities and AIM securities. - 2.
+Less liquid stocks, listed on the main market, are traded on SETSqx, which combines a periodic auction book along with quote-driven market making. - 3.
+UK Government bonds are known as 'gilts', and the Debt Management Office (DMO) is the department of the Treasury responsible for gilt issuance, usually via an auction. - 4.
 Corporate bonds may be issued via an open offer or private placement.
 The former can involve a bought deal or fixed price re-offer. - 5.
-Dual listing is when two corporations function as a single operating business, but retain separate legal identities and stock exchange listings. - 6.
-An over-the-counter (OTC) market involves trading in a decentralised way rather than on an exchanges.
+Dual listing is when two corporations function as a single operating business but retain separate legal identities and stock exchange listings. - 6.
+An over-the-counter (OTC) market involves trading in a decentralised way rather than on an exchange. - 7.
+CREST is the London Stock Exchange's electronic settlement system, which settles on a T+2 basis for equities and a T+1 basis for gilts.